-Youngsters are being invited to find some Lost Words thanks to Collette Murray Projects…
+Youngsters are being invited on a nature hunt to find some Lost Words thanks to Collette Murray Projects…

 Youngsters in North Lincolnshire are being invited to turn into literary detectives as they help search for Lost Words at a specially adapted woodland treasure trail this autumn.

 Schools in Crowle, Goxhill and the Scunthorpe Crosby One Centre will be transformed into a magical woodland, where golden charms and words will be hidden for youngsters to find.

 The work, entitled Seek, Find, Speak, is a new theatrical adaptation of Robert Macfarlane’s award winning book about nature, The Lost Words.
 The book, which features poems and illustrations of flowers, plants and creatures found in nature, was written in response to the publication of the new edition of the Oxford Junior Dictionary back in 2007.
 Lexicographers at the time, took the decision to introduce new words such as “broadband” while others, describing the natural world disappeared.